mvolkmann/blog/src/swift-ui.md

     one or more buttons, and optional input text fields
   - avoid having more than two buttons
   - minimize usage to important situations
-  - SwiftUI creates this with the `alert` method that can be called on any kind of view.
+  - SwiftUI creates this with the `alert` view modifier that can be called on any kind of view.
     See the "Alerts" section.